STAT545-UBC-hw-2018-19/hw04-MeiqiYu/hw004-MeiqiYu.md

 ![](hw004-MeiqiYu_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-From the graph above, it’s clear that Canada has a higher life expectancy over Italy except in 1997 and 2002.And the difference between the life expectancies of these two countries is going to be smaller and smaller.
+From the graph above, it’s clear that Canada has a higher life expectancy over Italy except in 1997 and 2002.
+And the difference between the life expectancies of these two countries is going to be smaller and smaller.